ltspicer/ioBroker.sofarcloud/README.md

 ## sofarcloud adapter for ioBroker

-Reads data from the SofarCloud server.
+This adapter reads the data from the SofarCloud server and stores it in the data point sofarcloud.

 The SofarCloud server stores data from Sofar inverters.